wayetender/whip/web/source/docs/artifact-eval.md

 ```

 Note that in this case, the precondition error (providing a nonpositive integer)
-was caught in the `adder` service.
+was caught in the `adder` service's Whip adapter.
 This is because,
 as described in Section 3.4, when using enhanced communication adapters will share
 the burden of contract checking.
 Note though that still the client was blamed.

 ### Benchmarks